watch video

 Well, about 20 years ago, this rag market dried up because of the widespread introduction of synthetic textiles, such as nylon and polyester.
 The shingle manufacturers scrambled and decided to use fiberglass as a mat.

 However, a problem quickly arose.
-The thin fiberglass mat didn't absorb asphalt like the old organic mat.
+The thinner fiberglass mat didn't absorb asphalt like the old organic mat.
 Something had to be added to the asphalt to increase the weight of the shingle.
 BINGO!
-They decided to use limestone which is plentiful and cheap.
+My guess is, based on the explosion of black stains on roofs all across the USA, some manufacturers decided to use more limestone which is plentiful and cheap.
 Well, you know the rest of the story.

 Flashings Solve the Problem